If you want to learn how to make the best home fries I've got you! This easy side dish can be served at any meal.

 - I like to finish the dish with plenty of cracked black pepper!

 - Onions - slice sweet onion and add when the potatoes begin to get translucent.
-Or for caramelized onions slow cook in butter until they are deep golden brown and then mix in with the potatoes just before removing from the stove.

-- Add a little chili powder and cilantro for some southwestern flavor
+- Add a little chili powder and cilantro for some southwestern flavor.

-- Fresh garlic, garlic salt, or garlic powder to taste
+- Fresh garlic, garlic salt, or garlic powder to taste.

-- Stir in crispy bacon before serving
+- Stir in crispy bacon before serving.

-- Sprinkle with fresh herbs; dill weed, rosemary, or whatever you like
+- Sprinkle with fresh herbs; dill weed, rosemary, or whatever you like.

-You can also cut them any way you like -wedges, slices, or cubes!
+- You can also cut them any way you like -wedges, slices, or cubes!

-Note: This is an overview of the instructions.
-The full instructions are in the green recipe card below.
+This is an overview of the instructions.
+Full instructions are in the green recipe card at the bottom of the page.

 - Peel and slice (or cube) potatoes.
 Or don't peel - just wash really well.